DLii-Technologies/utorrent-web-api/README.md

 [![](https://img.shields.io/npm/v/utorrent-web-api.svg)](https://npmjs.org/package/utorrent-web-api)
 [![](https://img.shields.io/npm/dm/utorrent-web-api.svg)](https://npmjs.org/package/utorrent-web-api)

 A powerful and complete implementation of the uTorrent Web API.
-It is compitable with both Javascript and Typescript!
+It is compatible with both Javascript and TypeScript!

 **Note:** This library is a work in progress, so not all features may be available.